sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.getfatdocbacknumber.md

 ## GitDocumentDB.getFatDocBackNumber() method

-Get a back number of a data
+Get a back number of a FatDoc data

 <b>Signature:</b>